doc4d/docs/docs/settings/general.md

 title: General page
 ---

-This page contains various options to configure generic parameters for the 4D database.
+The General page contains various options to configure generic parameters for the 4D database.

 ### Design